Dana Carole Stough Outlaw

 In lieu of flowers, memorial contributions may be made to The Art Studio Inc., 720 Franklin Street, Beaumont, Texas 77701.

-A memorial service for Mrs. Outlaw will be held 10:00 a.m., Saturday, September 25, 2021, at Wesley United Methodist Church, 3810 N. Major Drive, Beaumont, under the direction of Broussard’s, 2000 McFaddin Avenue, Beaumont, with burial of her cremated body to follow at Magnolia Cemetery, Beaumont.
+A memorial service for Mrs. Outlaw will be held 10:00 a.m., Saturday, September 25, 2021, at Wesley United Methodist Church, 3810 N. Major Drive, Beaumont, under the direction of Broussard’s, 2000 McFaddin Avenue, Beaumont, with her burial to follow at Magnolia Cemetery, Beaumont.

 Wesley United Methodist Church